Training structure

 Faculty of Science

-Case study of the Montpellier straddle front, SW zone of St Paul-et-Valmalle: Mas d'Arnaud – Mas de Fabre – Le Castellas.
+Case study of the Montpellier overlap front, SW zone of St Paul-et-Valmalle: Mas d'Arnaud – Mas de Fabre – Le Castellas.

-Structural geology, classical and digital terrain mapping, facies sedimentology, GIS, detailed geological map.
+Structural geology, conventional and digital field mapping, facies sedimentology, GIS, detailed geological map.

 Field of application in basin geology